 2. If I happen to get stopped by a police officer what should I say if he asks if I have been drinking?

-The smartest thing to do is to nicely explain that you “would like to speak with an attorney before you answer any questions”.
+The smartest thing to do is to nicely explain that you “would like to speak with a DUI attorney before you answer any questions”.
 Be sure not to answer any incriminating questions; give as little information as possible without being rude or disrespectful.
 For example, saying you had a beer or two is not incriminating.
 It would explain any odor on your breath and is not enough to cause intoxication.

 3. Do I have the right to an attorney if I am asked to take a field sobriety test?